|Guide||♦||14 Triplogs||0 Topics|

-However, what started out as a nice mid-day hike turned into one of reflections and quilt as I studied the new devlopment of homes, apartments, heavy equipment and newly graded dirt roads enveloping the trailhead just off Glassford Hill Road.
-I was somewhat disappointed the trail did not start on the rail bed immediately; rather, I had to walk the first twenty minutes on a freshly graded road before hitting the actual rail bed.
-At this point I came upon the first of many small railroad engines located throughout the trail to provide shade for hikers and bicyclists.
-I studied the contraption the likes of which I have never seen before and had no idea what its purpose was for the railroads.
+However, what started as a nice mid-day hike turned into one of reflections and quilt as I studied the new development of homes, apartments, heavy equipment, and newly graded dirt roads enveloping the trailhead just off Glassford Hill Road.
+I was somewhat disappointed the trail did not start on the rail bed immediately; instead, I had to walk the first twenty minutes on a freshly graded road before hitting the actual rail bed.
+At this point, I came upon the first of many small railroad engines located throughout the trail to provide shade for hikers and bicyclists.
+I studied the contraption, the likes of which I had never seen before, and had no idea what its purpose was for the railroads.

-The trail is fairly flat with a slight elevation gain and slight curves as it cuts its way through Lonesome Valley to the rocks of Granite Dells.
+The trail is relatively flat with a slight elevation gain and subtle curves as it cuts its way through Lonesome Valley to the rocks of Granite Dells.
 To my left is Glassford Hill, an extinct volcano named after Lieutenant William A. Glassford.
-During the 1880's he was a Chief Signal Officer and responsible for establishing 27 heliograph stations (signal mirrors used to send morse code) throughout the southwest during the indian campaigns.
+During the 1880's he was a Chief Signal Officer and responsible for establishing 27 heliograph stations (signal mirrors used to send morse code) throughout the southwest during the Indian campaigns.
 Glassford hill provided communications between Fort Whipple in Prescott to Fort Union in New Mexico, with Baker Butte on the Mogollon Rim in the middle.

-I looked up at the mountain noticing the shape of the clouds rising high into the air.
-Threat of a thunderstorm is in the air as I heard the mournful call of thunder in the distance and felt the wind embrace my body.
+I looked up at the mountain, noticing the shape of the clouds rising high into the air.
+The threat of a thunderstorm is in the air as I heard the mournful call of thunder in the distance and felt the wind embrace my body.
 Both calling, both very soulful, lonely.
 Surprisingly, my eyes began to tear as I thought about and felt the days gone by.
 To reflect on simpler times.

 caressing the landscape on